 To apply for Graduate Membership you'll need to complete Form G and enclose the appropriate supporting documentation and payment.

 Note: You will need to provide a certified copy* of your degree certificate and the relevant payment along with your application form.
-Applicants requiring an academic assessment will need to provide certified copies of their academic transcripts.
+If you require an academic assessment you will need to provide certified copies of your academic transcripts.